-Welcome students, parents and staff to the 2014-15 school year at Pacific Career and Technology High School, We look forward to another great year!
-As always, our dedicated team of teachers and staff are working hard to provide the best services to our students.

-Our teachers place great value on creating a trusting relationship with their students and readily assume the mentoring role for their students.
-At Pacific, teachers address the social and emotional needs of our students in addition to their academic needs, due to the smaller classroom size environment.
+Welcome students, parents, teachers and staff to 2015-16 school year at Vista Nueva Career and Technology High School.
+We look forward to a great year.
+As always our teachers and staff are working hard to provide the best services to your students.
+Vista Nueva teachers place great value on creating trusting relationships with our students.
+The opportunity of working with students in smaller classes gives our teachers the ability to address the social and emotional needs of our students in addition to their academic needs.